LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 In the <title> element, we have this call to `@ViewBag.Title`.
 We are expecting that it will have a value provided in the view in question when it comes to rendering it to a page - we'll see this more clearly when we look at how a view can connect to a layout.
 We use this because a layout should not have a hardcoded title.

 Finally, We have a call to `@RenderSection("footer", required:true)` in the <footer> element.
 This tells the engine to render any markup included inside a "footer" section in this part of the page.
 Again we'll see how this is implemented when we get to seeing how a view connects to the layout.
+The second parameter in this method will tell the engine whether a footer section needs to be there or not.

 ```cshtml
 @model OdeToFood.ViewModels.HomeIndexViewModel